ChrisCarleton/BottomTime-Core/docs/General.md

 `logId` is provided in the case of server errors (HTTP 5xx).
 A log entry in the application's system log will have a corresponding logID field that matches this value.
 This is to allow administrators to quickly look up the details of an error, without reporting those potentially sensitive details to be returned to the API caller.

-For Conflict errors (e.g. username already taken) the `field` property will indicate what is in conflict.
+For Conflict errors (e.g. username already taken) the `field` property will indicate which field is in conflict.

 ### ComponentHealthStatus Object
 ```json